Get Started with Data Comms and the Raspberry Pi Pico

 4. Try out the code

 Switch over to Minicom (or PuTTY).
-When you see the Listening for commands... message, open a separate terminal tab or window and enter the following command:
+When you see the Listening for commands... message, open a separate terminal tab or window and enter the following command using curl:

 You'll need to replace the sections in angle brackets (< and >) with your own information, just as you did last time.
-Your SIM's SID — or friendly name if you've set one — and the specified account credentials are all accessible from the Twilio Console.
+Your SIM's SID — or friendly name if you've set one — and specify the auth token generated from your KORE Build API client.
+To know more about API clients, we've created a quick guide for you here.

 The listen() function in your Python code keeps an ear open for incoming SMS messages, which are signalled by the module transmitting a string that includes the characters +CMTI:.
 If it appears, the code sends a new AT command to the modem to get the message (AT+CMGR) and then awaits a response.
 When the response comes, the code processes it and extracts the GET — which tells the device to make an HTTP request of that type.